aliafarhana88/module-and-unit-testing/README.md

 - Think carefully about any error handling that may be required.
 - Unit tests should be produced to ensure all functionality works as expected.

-## Steps to configure the module and test scripts:
+## Steps to configure and replicate the module and test scripts:

 1. type 'npm i' in the terminal to install node_modules and dependencies
 2. create index.tsx file to write the function that satisfies the task. export the function